If you subscribe now, you will get:

 So why did Barbarossa fail?
 Our designers have drawn some very different and startling conclusions about what really happened, and modeled it in four very different approaches.
 "Four Roads" offers four complete simulations that will provide hours of challenging play and comparison.

-Four Roads to Moscow and the 2010 ATO Magazine Annual
+Four Roads To Moscow and the 2010 ATO Magazine Annual

 Maps - Four full color 17"x22" mapsheets

-Counters - Four sheets of full color die-cut counters
+Counters - Over 450 full color 9/16" die-cut counters

 Complexity - Medium